The HobbitHouse Ilustrated Glossary of Woodworking terms

 through half lap --- see half lap joint

 through joint --- a joint, such as a dovetail or mortise and tenon, in which one piece goes completely through the other or has obvious edges on the other piece.
 Compare/contrast to blind joint and half blind joint.
-The examples below show through and blind mortise and tenon joints and through and blind dado joints:
+The examples below illustrate the differences with dado joints:

 through keyed dovetail full lap --- see keyed dovetail full lap